Overview

 """

-- This line uses the modulus operator
+- This line checks if the number is even by using the modulus operator

 %

-to check if the number is even.
-If number % 2
+, the number is even.

 return f"The number {number} is even."